Issiaga Camara

-Issiaga Camara (born 2 February 2005) is a Guinean professional footballer who plays as a midfielder for Sweidsh Allsvenskan club Brommapojkarna on loan from Nice.
+Issiaga Camara (born 2 February 2005) is a Guinean professional footballer who plays as a midfielder for French club Nice.

 Early life

 Camara was born in Conakry, Guinea, and moved to France at the age of 11.
 He began his football journey with amateur clubs, including the clubs of Beaune-la-Rolande, Amilly before joining the youth academy of OGC Nice in 2016.

 Club career

 Camara progressed through the ranks at OGC Nice, signing his first professional contract with the club in 2024.
 He made his Ligue 1 debut in the 2024–25 season, appearing against AJ Auxerre.

 He has also been included in OGC Nice's squads for Europa League and French Cup matches, reflecting his growing importance to the team.

 On 31 January 2025, Camara was loaned to Dijon in Championnat National.

 On 23 July 2025, Camara was loaned to Swedish Allsvenskan club IF Brommapojkarna on a one-year deal.